jxph025319/edx-documentation/en_us/shared/video/additional_transcript_options.rst

 Modify a Video Transcript
 ***************************

-If you want to modify an existing video transcript, take one of the following actions.

-* If you want to modify a previously uploaded .srt transcript, follow these steps.
+If you want to modify an existing .srt or YouTube video transcript, follow these steps.

   #.
 In Studio, open the video component for the video.
   #.
+For an .srt transcript, locate **Default Timed Transcript**, and then
+     select **Download Transcript for Editing**.

-Next to **Default Timed Transcript**, select **Download Transcript for
+     For a YouTube transcript, locate **Default Timed Transcript**, select **Import YouTube Transcript** to import the YouTube transcript into Studio, and then select **Download Transcript for Editing**.
-     Editing**.

   #.
-Make any changes that you want.
-  #.
-Select **Upload New Transcript** to upload the edited file.

-* If you want to modify a YouTube transcript, follow these steps.

-  #.
-In Studio, open the video component for the video.
-  #.
-Next to **Default Timed Transcript**, select **Import YouTube Transcript**
-     to import the YouTube transcript into Studio.
-  #.
-Select **Download Transcript for Editing**.
-  #.
-Make any changes that you want.
+In a text editor, make any changes that you want.
   #.
 Select **Upload New Transcript** to upload the edited file.

 .. _Additional Transcripts: